gaurab-arl/example-poem-site/README.md

 🚀 Deploying a Static Website (HTML/CSS/JS) to GitHub Pages Step 1: Prepare Your Files
 Put your website files in a folder.
-For example:

-bash
-Copy
-Edit
 /my-website
   ├── index.html
   ├── style.css